Samar2173/RRT_Path_Simulation/README.md

 # RRT_Path_Simulation

-## This code contains the simulation Rapidly exploring Random Tree (RRT) algorithm
-## with the simuation of a car like object using Python only.
+This code contains the simulation of Rapidly exploring Random Tree (RRT) algorithm with the simuation of a car like object using Python only.